Coeur Mining Inc. (CDE) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Coeur Mining Inc. (CDE) by analysts is $4.51, which is $1.23 above the current market price.
-The public float for CDE is 276.60M, and at present, short sellers hold a 5.00% of that float.
-On March 21, 2023, the average trading volume of CDE was 5.20M shares.
+The average price point forecasted by analysts for Coeur Mining Inc. (CDE) is $4.51, which is $1.2 above the current market price.
+The public float for CDE is 276.60M, and currently, short sellers hold a 5.00% ratio of that floaft.
+The average trading volume of CDE on March 24, 2023 was 5.30M shares.

 CDE’s Market Performance

-CDE stock saw a decrease of 7.28% in the past week, with a monthly decline of -2.11% and a quarterly a decrease of 2.21%.
-The volatility ratio for the week is 5.46%, and the volatility levels for the last 30 days are 5.08% for Coeur Mining Inc. (CDE).
-The simple moving average for the last 20 days is 6.56% for CDE stock, with a simple moving average of -3.33% for the last 200 days.
+CDE’s stock has seen a 11.99% increase for the week, with a 4.81% rise in the past month and a -4.66% fall in the past quarter.
+The volatility ratio for the week is 5.37%, and the volatility levels for the past 30 days are at 5.03% for Coeur Mining Inc. The simple moving average for the last 20 days is 7.50% for CDE stock, with a simple moving average of -2.05% for the last 200 days.

 Analysts’ Opinion of CDE